tomcam/py4webcasts/docs/bulma.md

 ## Things py4web already did for you

-The Bulma documentation describes a [starter template](https://bulma.io/documentation/overview/start/) but you can disregad that because the default [layout.html](layout-html.md) already includes what's necessary, such as the stylesheet itself, the ][viewport metatag](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag), and other boilerplate, so you can just dive right in and use Bulma's features.
+The Bulma documentation describes a [starter template](https://bulma.io/documentation/overview/start/) but you can disregad that because the default [layout.html](layout-html.md) already includes what's necessary, such as the stylesheet itself, the [viewport metatag](https://developer.mozilla.org/en-US/docs/Mozilla/Mobile/Viewport_meta_tag), and other boilerplate, so you can just dive right in and use Bulma's features.

 ## Bulma starts out by "unformatting" CSS elements

-Bulma is a set of CSS classes that at first appears to do exactly the wrong them when you include `bulma.css`: it removes most formatting from HTML elements.
+Bulma is a set of CSS classes that at first appears to do exactly the wrong thing when you include `bulma.css`: it removes most formatting from HTML elements.
 You then apply classes to the HTML elements, even when it seems unnecessary.
 For example, as shown below, a `<table>` element doesn't look that tabular until you apply the Bulma `table` class to it.

 ## Example: view using Bulma defaults

-Here's the source code for a table generated from data, using Bulma (which has already been included via [laout.html](layout-html.md):
+Here's the source code for a table generated from data, using Bulma (which has already been included via [layout.html](layout-html.md):

 ```html
 [[extend 'layout.html']]